department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/email-and-text-notifications.md

   - anchor: Email notifications
 ---

-# Email and text notifications

-All email and text notifications we send to Veterans should be trustworthy, actionable, and easy to understand.

 ## General guidance for notifications
 * **Start with a sample template.** The VA Notify system provides several sample templates for common notification types.
 Try to use as much of the sample template content as possible, for consistency across notifications.
 * **Follow our content style guide.** Email and text notifications should use plain language and follow our VA style guide wherever possible.
 This includes addressing the recipient as “you” and using “we” to refer to VA.
 [Review our top 10 plain language standards](https://design.va.gov/content-style-guide/plain-language/#top-10-va-plain-language-standards)